Albuquerque, NM (505) 291-6314

 My therapeutic philosophy embraces the connection between physical health and emotional wellbeing.
 I am a Clinical Psychologist and work with adults and adolescents who experience a variety of emotional difficulties.
 My practice includes individuals who experience depression, anxiety, trauma, relationship problems, substance abuse, personality disorders, and eating disorders.
 My practice includes individuals coping with LGBTQ+ concerns as well as gender identity difficulties.
 I also provide Psychological Evaluations/Testing and evaluations for individuals seeking Gender Reassignment Surgery, Bariatric Surgery, and disability benefits.

 I am a graduate of the Counselor Education Masters program at the University of New Mexico.
 I’ve been in Albuquerque since 2003 and have worked in Chattanooga, TN; Atlanta, GA; and Albuquerque, NM alongside adults with developmental disabilities; children, teens, and adults with learning differences (identified as learning disabled, gifted, or twice exceptional); individuals navigating anxiety, depression, and relationship issues; community organizations; and small business groups.
 I earned a Bachelors degree in Psychology as well as a Masters in Business Administration from the University of Tennessee at Chattanooga.
-I am currently working toward certification from the Sand Tray Training Institute of New Mexico.
+I have also earned my Certificate of Program Completion from the Sand Tray Training Institute of New Mexico.

 My theoretical orientation is rooted in Person-Centered, Psychodynamic, and Narrative Counseling.
 What this means for clients is that I am honored to listen deeply to your stories and collaborate with you to find your inner strengths.
 My favorite ways of doing this are through conversation and with sand trays.
 I learn how you see the world around you and your place in it, following your lead and sharing perspectives with you about what I am seeing and hearing from you.
 Through this work, you begin to see new ways of looking at your stories, make meaning from them, and become empowered to determine where they will go next.